 Verdict: 4/5 – Fantastic location in the heart of the Lions Den.
 Just remember to leave from time to time and see the rest of the festival!

 So as you can see, it’s not easy to decide which is the best place to camp.
 The rankings here are just the opinion of source, and perhaps you disagree.
 There are good reasons to camp in most areas.

 So in summary which was the best campsite?
 Let me run down the Source top list.

 - Old Town / Copper County

 There are some other campsites too which need to be booked and paid for in advance.
 There are the Camp Skylark and the Boomtown Springs VIP campsites.
 You can find some more info about them in the Source ticket buyer guide.
 There is also camper van, accessible and pre-pitched campsites available.

 Source didn’t review the official “quiet” or “family” campsites, as these have very limited space.
 These are for the select people who need to camp there, and generally include families with small children.

-Thanks for reading my guide to the best places to camp at Boomtown.
-You can find everything else you need to know about Boomtown 2019 right here at Boomtown Source.
+Thanks for reading the Source guide to the best places to camp at Boomtown.